US-101 Marin-Sonoma Narrows Carpool Lanes Update

 HOV lane hours to be uniform in Marin, Sonoma counties

-Currently the HOV lanes in Marin and Sonoma counties operate at different times.
-Now that the gap in the HOV lanes through the Marin Sonoma Narrows will be closed, the hours of operation will need to be revised to ensure consistency.
+Now that the gap in the HOV lanes through the Marin Sonoma Narrows will be closed, the hours of operation have been revised to ensure consistency.

 HOV lane hours and directions so that they are the same in both counties will fulfill the commitments made in the Environmental Impact Report (EIR) for the project.